gbedwell/gbedwell.github.io/_posts/2023-06-08-calibrateR.md

 strictly matter, however, I’ve left those units off of the plot.
 The y-axis values are log-transformed.
 By default, however, the function automatically re-transforms the expected values to the linear scale.
-Note that the input mass units must g/mol (Daltons).
+Note that the input mass units must be g/mol (Daltons).
 Calculated mass values are returned in the same units.
 Hydrodynamic radius values are returned in nm.